mum0n/model_size/docs/size_structured_model_snowcrab.md

 Pragmatically, what this means is that observations may not be of exchangeable, that is, they are not of equal importance in describing the system, even if one hopes this to be the case and feel there is no other recourse.
 For example, if observations occur with more frequently (e.g. flooding of area with warm waters due to larger eddies entering the system for a year or more due to elevated and course grained climate variability and change) in an area that is not representative of the overall system or stratum, then it’s influence would be elevated more than it should be.
 Similarly, if an observation occurs in an area that is highly representative of the system, then it’s influence should be higher than just a single observation.
 In other words, simply adding the observations together becomes inappropriate as they are not fully independent samples, across space, nor across time, nor across size (if there are ontogenetic or size-related changes in habitat preferences).

-Instead of directly changing the sampling design as new information arises (costly), a model-based (post-hoc) approach to (indirectly and approximately) adjust for additional information is less costly.
+Instead of directly changing the sampling design as new information arises (costly), a model-based (post-hoc, or "post-stratified" estimation) approach to (indirectly and approximately) adjust for additional information is less costly.
 In the context of individual level information (e.g., body size), one can estimate the relative importance of each observation in representing the overall system and ultimately reduce some of these biases, as much as the data available permits.

 <!--
 add to discussion: